-The architecture of the system, with teaching information flow, is illustrated in Figure 1.
+The architecture of the system, with the teaching information flow, is illustrated in Figure 1.
 All the information collected in the Faculty is stored in a single Internet database.
-The Oracle 10g database management system was selected for the TUL EECCE computer Students' Electronic Card (SEC) system design [5].
-The SEC system users save the information to, and retrieve it from, the database by means of terminals - computers equipped with a card reader and specialised software.
-In the case of the management of information related to teaching, as illustrated in Figure 1, there are 4 types of terminals - study programs terminal, dean office terminal, teaching unit (i.e. department or institute) terminal and teacher terminal.
-Other terminal types are used to collect and/or process information related to research, cost analysis of the Faculty's activities, card management, etc, as will be discussed shortly.

-A student portal, which is in fact a web application, is also integrated with the system, as shown in Figure 1.
+The Oracle 10g database management system was chosen in the TUL EECCE computer Students' Electronic Card (SEC) system design [5].
+The SEC system users save the information and retrieve it from the database by means of terminals - computers equipped with a card reader and specialised software.
+In the case of the management of information related to teaching, as illustrated in Figure 1, there are 4 types of terminal - study programs terminal, dean's office terminal, teaching unit (i.e. department or institute) terminal and teacher terminal.
+Other terminal types are used to collect and/or process information related to research, cost analysis of the Faculty activities, card management, etc, and these will be discussed later.
+A student portal, which is in fact a Web application, is also integrated with the system as shown in Figure 1.
 Two secure interfaces/channels that synchronise two separate data sets have been developed.
-A set of data which is frequently updated (e.g. lists of obligatory and elective courses, partial and final marks, dean's decisions, financial data) is fetched online directly from the central Oracle database.
+A set of data, which is frequently updated (e.g. lists of obligatory and elective courses, partial and final marks, dean's decisions, financial data) is fetched on-line directly from the central Oracle database.